 When it comes to the ‘worst foods’ to eat for your mood, this isn’t a call to say these foods have to be removed from your diet all together.
 As a dietitian, I don’t believe in excluding any foods, unless of course for medical, ethical, religious or personal reasons.
 Let’s take a look.

-And the bad and not so good
+The bad and not so good

 While not technically a food, alcohol is a natural depressant, so it isn’t surprising that it can negatively affect our mood.